 Just Nips founder Molly Borman hopes that her stick-on nipples can and will be worn by everyone, from members of the trans community to current breast cancer survivors.
 In fact, she wants these to be an accessory that does good in the world, and is working on partnering with a cancer charity to get breast self-exam instructions printed on the inside of all of her packaging.
 "You're touching your breasts anyway when you put Just Nips on, so I want to spread Breast Cancer awareness and teach women how to examine themselves safely and properly while they're at it," she tells Refinery29.

 As for the actual wear, you'll be relieved to know the nipples are GMO-free and guaranteed safe on the skin, so you can wear them all day (or night), in the heat, and not have to make a fuss.
-And, you don't have to go totally braless, either — Just Nips can be worn by themselves or under or over your favorite bras and bralettes.
-The best way to wear them, according to Borman, is when they're the least expected: "Truly my favorite time to wear them is with a long-sleeve top or knit sweater, like an accessory.
+And, you don't have to go totally braless, either — Just Nips can be worn by themselves or under or over your favourite bras and bralettes.
+The best way to wear them, according to Borman, is when they're the least expected: "Truly my favourite time to wear them is with a long-sleeve top or knit sweater, like an accessory.
 It changes up your look and adds a little something extra," she says.